Crate Training a Dog With Separation Anxiety – 11 Crucial Tips

 Crate Training: Don’t Lose Hope

-If you’re consistent and empathetic with your application of the above solutions, you should have your dog’s anxiety under control in no time.
+If you’re consistent and empathetic with your application of the solutions above, you should have your dog’s anxiety under control in no time.

 There’s nothing worse than a sad dog, but the strategies shown here will help you teach your pet how to stay calm and confident, no matter what happens.